 - 1 Daiya Cheddar Block

 - 2 to 3 tbsp pickled jalapeño brine

 Wash the potatoes well, but leave the skin on.
 Preheat your oven to 450°F or 475°F - it kind of depends how hot your oven tends to get!

 It's best to shoestring the fries so it's real authentic.
 I used a mandolin to do so, but you can also cut the fries by hand.
 Just ensure they're uniform in size so they bake evenly.
 Submerge the fries in cold water until ready to bake.

 While the onions are still caramelizing but have about 10 to 15 minutes left, bake the fries.
 Remove the fries from the cold water and pat them dry with a tea towel or paper towel.
-Lay them out onto a large baking sheet and toss the fries in oil, chili powder, garlic powder, sea salt, and ground pepper using your hands.
-Then take half of the fries and lay them out onto another large baking sheet and spread them out around each sheet so they have a bit of space between each fry.
+Lay them out onto a large baking sheet and toss the fries in oil, chili powder, garlic powder, sea salt, and ground black pepper using your hands.
+Then take half of the fries and lay them out onto another large baking sheet and spread them out around each sheet so they have a bit of space between each french fry.